Best USB-C adapters for MacBook Pro iMore 2021

 Tiny port changer: nonda USB-C adapter

-Hardwired internet: Belkin USB-C to Gigabit Ethernet adapter
+Hardwired internet: Belkin USB-IF Certified USB Type C (USB-C) to Gigabit Ethernet Adapter

 Gamers, presenters, and people on conference calls know how important it is to have a hardwired internet connection, but unfortunately, the MacBook Pro doesn't have an Ethernet port.
 Belkin's adapter provides Gigabit Ethernet connection speeds so you can play online games, video chat with your entire company, or download that document your boss wanted you to read without worrying about throttling your Wi-Fi connection.